mengziyi64/CASSI-Self-Supervised/README.md

 [[pdf]](https://arxiv.org/pdf/2108.12654.pdf)

 ## Overviewer
 This repository uses a self-supervised neural networks to solve the reconstruction problem of snapshot compressive imaging (SCI), which uses a two-dimensional (2D) detector to capture a high-dimensional (usually 3D) data-cube in a compressed manner.
-This source code provides the reconstruction of 10 synthetic data originally used in [TSA-Net](https://github.com/mengziyi64/TSA-Net).
+This source code provides the reconstruction of 10 synthetic data originally used in [TSA-Net](https://github.com/mengziyi64/TSA-Net) paper.
 So far this version of code only includes the PnP-DIP for the synthetic data.

 ## Results
 <p align="center">